He killed his girlfriend in front of her kids. Now he’s on the run from prison

 A massive manhunt is now underway to locate Cavalcante, who is to be considered “extremely dangerous”.

-Cavalcante was found guilty of the murder of Deborah Brandao on 16 August - more than two years after he stabbed her 38 times in front of her two young children in Schuylkill Township in April 2021.
+Cavalcante was found guilty of the murder of Deborah Brandao on 16 August - more than two years after he stabbed her 38 times with a kitchen knife in Schuylkill Township back in April 2021.
 Prosecutors said he killed Brandao to stop her from telling police about an active arrest warrant he was facing for another alleged murder in his home country of Brazil in 2017.

 Just days into beginning his life sentence for Brandao’s killing, Cavalcante broke free from the Chester State Prison on the morning of 31 August.